Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Background and Related Work

 \subsection{Concept Bottleneck Models}

-Concept Bottleneck Models (CBM; \citealp{koh_concept_2020}) have emerged in the domain of computer vision as promising interpretable models \citep{poeta_concept-based_2023}.
+Concept Bottleneck Models (CBMs; \citealp{koh_concept_2020}) have emerged as promising interpretable models \citep{poeta_concept-based_2023}.
 The concept bottlenecks constrain the model to first predict interpretable concepts, and then use only these concepts in the final downstream task.
-They are shown to be useful in multiple applications, such as model debugging and human intervention on decisions.
+They are shown to be useful in multiple applications, such as model debugging and human intervention.
 The bottleneck allows for explaining which information the model is using and when it makes an error due to incorrect concept predictions.

-However, in standard CBMs, concept annotations are needed during training to learn the bottleneck.
-To release this restriction, variants have been proposed to learn the concept bottleneck itself too. \cite{yuksekgonul_post-hoc_2023} obtain concept annotations from other datasets or from natural language descriptions of concepts via multimodal models, and \cite{oikarinen_label-free_2023} and \cite{yang_language_2023} first obtain the concept set using GPT-3 and then use a multimodal model to obtain scores for different combinations of input images and concepts. \cite{shang_incremental_nodate} propose incremental concept discovery, such that missing concepts to any concept bank can be identified.
-However, concept labels do not necessarily contain all information needed to accurately perform the downstream task, and can therefore decrease the task accuracy \citep{mahinpei_promises_2021}.
-Therefore, \cite{zarlenga_concept_2022} propose Concept Embedding Models, where concepts are represented as a supervised vector, such that richer and more meaningful concept semantics can be captured. \cite{barbiero_interpretable_2023} propose the Deep Concept Reasoner, which builds symbolic rule structures, using similar high-dimensional concept embeddings, such that the decision process based on the high-dimensional concepts is also interpretable.
+One of the shortcomings of standard CBMs is that concept annotations are needed during training to learn the bottleneck, and concept labels do not necessarily contain all information needed to accurately perform the downstream task, and can therefore decrease the task accuracy \citep{mahinpei_promises_2021}.
+Therefore, \citet{zarlenga_concept_2022} propose Concept Embedding Models, where concepts are represented as vectors, such that richer and more meaningful concept semantics can be captured.

-CBMs can suffer from information leakage, where the model makes use of additional information in the concept space rather than the concept information itself (\cite{mahinpei_promises_2021}, \cite{havasi_addressing_2022}).
-This can occur when the model is jointly trained on the concept prediction and down-stream task, and if it uses soft concepts (numerical representations with values between 0 and 1).
-Information leakage compromises the interpretability and intervenability in soft CBMs, but it can be addressed when introducing a side-channel \citep{havasi_addressing_2022} or by alignment of the model's representation with an underlying data generation process using disentangled representation learning \citep{marconato_glancenets_2022}.